We settle for no mediocre goals. The school motto is: “temet nosce” – know thyself.

 For most people and organizations, development is something that happens by itself, not something they govern consciously.
 ISOD explains the underlying principles of human and organizational development, providing you with a map, tools and skills necessary to successfully manage development processes.

-As leaders of an organization dedicated to advancing organization development and mentoring, members of the Board are keepers of the mission of ISOD.
+As leaders of an organization dedicated to advancing organization development and mentoring, members of the Board of Altruism are keepers of the mission of ISOD.
 They are responsible for, among other things, creating policy, setting mission and purpose, strategic planning, appointing the President, reviewing programs, and engaging ISOD Alumni, partner and student communities.
-Members of the Board are:
+Members of the Board of Altruism appoint the President of ISOD.

 In his business career, Darko held a number of responsible positions in various industry associations, notably: a Member of the Governing Council of the Swiss-Croatian Business Association (2011-2014), Member of the Governing Council of the Croatian Insurance Bureau (2007-2014), President of the Chamber of Economy Insurance Association (2006-2010), Member of the Supervisory Board at Merkur BiH Insurance (2005-2010) and Member of the Editorial Council of a trade journal “World of Insurance” (1999-2014).